-It’s been about thirty years since I read the original text by Al Ries and Jack Trout and I just finished reading the 2001 version.
+It’s been about thirty years since I read the original text by Al Ries and Jack Trout and I recently got around to reading the 2001 version.
 It’s a classic marketing book.
-Here are a few excerpts from the book.
+Here are a few excerpts from Positioning: The Battle for Your Mind.

 - Positioning is not what you do to a product.
 Positioning is what you do to the mind of the prospect.